KEEPING YOUR INDEPENDENCE

 Falls usually happen due to a factor or a combination of factors that can be prevented.
 The good news is that there are many different health care professionals and a wide range of programs and services that are available to help reduce your risk of falling.

 Don't wait!
-You are encouraged to consult them as soon as possible to discuss any concerns you may have about falls whether it's for yourself or for other older adults in your community.
+In addition to consulting your primary care provider at least once a year, you are encouraged to ask for support to help address any concerns you may have about falls whether it's for yourself or for others in your community.

 For more information, please click on the following link.